twistedpearaudio/blog/_docs_b3sepro/manual.md

 solder the female analog output headers to the bottom of the board and the male (long tail) headers to the output stage.
 ![Soldering Outputs](images/IMG_2177.jpg)

+The reason for this is that if you ever change output stages you might need varying height clearances - this is done by using different length male headers - by usingthe female header at the DAC you don't ever need to desolder that header just because you changed output stages with a different height requirment.

 # Power Requirements:

 The VD supply is routed to all of the Trident supply header input pins.
 It also powers the on-board regulator for the